FitttZee » Knowledgebase » Custard – Problems and Solutions

 Burning

-An even temperature is maintained through constant stirring in a stove top recipe, preventing the formation of protein bonds too early, which can set undisturbed in baked versions.
+In stove top recipes, even temperature is maintained through constant stirring.
+This prevents the formation of protein bonds too early at high temperature areas such as the bottom and sides.
 The sides, corners, and bottom of the pan should be scraped while stirring.

 It is recommended to use a flat whisk when making stirred stovetop custards as it allows for easier access to the corners of the pan.